box/developer.box.com/content/guides/cli/quick-start/5-powershell-script-templates.md

   Starting User Creation & Provisioning script...
   ```

-- Input the parameters while prompt
+- Provide the parameters when prompted

   If some parameters are still missing at runtime,
-  the script will prompt you to input them:
+  the script will prompt you to provide them:

   ```bash
   PS > ./Users_Create_Provision.ps1